Meditation for Life – Knowing Your Self through the Silence Within

 Many meditation teachers will advise that you take care of your bodily needs of elimination and for some even light warm beverage is in order.
 Generally, one would then find themselves sitting on a cushion or seated comfortably in an upright chair.

-No matter where or how you choose to sit, the important thing is to insure that your head, neck and spine are in a straight vertical line.
+No matter where or how you choose to sit, the important thing is to ensure that your head, neck and spine are in a straight vertical line.
 By this, I do not mean stiff or uncomfortably erect.
 Rather, you want to feel aligned in an upright fashion such that your shoulders are directly in line with (over) your hips and your pelvis is tilted forward.

 Sitting in this fashion allows for you to have a full breath.
 As you settle in this position wearing comfortable clothing, you will more easily remain comfortably still for an extended period of time.